Princess Diana's Sons Recall The Last Time They Spoke To Her

 Advertisement

-They were playing outdoors when they were called inside to take a call from their mum.
+They were playing outdoors when they were called inside to take a call from their mom.
 Like most kids, William and Harry were eager to get back outside and play.

 “Harry and I were in a desperate rush to say goodbye, you know, ‘See you later’ …If I’d known now, obviously, what was going to happen, I wouldn’t have been so blasé about it and everything else,” William said in the documentary.
 “But that phone call sticks in my mind, quite heavily.”